 Prepare yourself, as well as your laminate floor

 We realize that installing a floor is at once exciting and inconvenient.
 Either you can’t wait to see the finished floor, or more realistically you have a full “to do” list to accomplish in a specified amount of time.
 For that reason, we encourage you pick up or schedule delivery of the cartons a week in advance of the day you set aside for installation.

 It may be inconvenient to have a room cleared for a week to make room for acclimating cartons of planks properly, but that beautiful floor you can’t wait to see will be well worth the wait.
 A buckling or gap-ridden floor will not.

 We also know that you’ll find a surprising amount of discussion and differing opinions about the amount of time to allow for acclimation, since acclimation is sensitive to geography and highly individualized indoor-temperature conditions.
 Chances are slim that whoever you choose to listen to is using the exact same product in the exact same conditions as you.
 And because manufacturing methods and components vary by company, we urge you to follow the manufacturer’s instructions and resist any urge to cut corners based on a friend — or stranger’s — advice.

 How do you acclimate laminate flooring?

-Place the cartons in the middle of the floor, laying each box flat, side-by-side, in the room in which you intend to install them.
+Place the cartons in the middle of the floor, laying each box flat side-by-side in the room in which you intend to install them.
 Keep them away from the exterior walls.
 Allow them to sit a full 48 hours before installation.
-(Note: Do not remove the shrink wrap and open the boxes.
+(Note: Don’t remove the shrink wrap and open the boxes.
 Leave them closed.)
 That will give your Swiss Krono laminate flooring planks time to become acclimated to their new home.

 What conditions are critical to correctly acclimate your laminate flooring?